DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 * **About AddItemMenu item in your inventory** - If you recall, we have added a mod, which makes it possible to test all items other mods have to offer inside their plugins.
 I have added it for people to know that there is an option like that and for your own testing purposes (can't decide, which armour I would like to get more, let me see and then I will reload my earlier save).
 I hope you won’t use it for cheating.
+* **About different kinds of clothing on NPCs each playthrough** - Dope, right?
+This change makes NPCs and towns much more lively.
 * **About binding items** - Now you can bind not just one item to one button, but much more.
 If you want to learn more, click [here](https://www.nexusmods.com/skyrimspecialedition/mods/27184).
 * **About forgetting your older spells** - Now you can forget spells you don't use anymore by going into the spells menu and pressing _R_ button.
 * **About automatically changing outfits according to different scenarios** - _Diziet' Auto Outfits_ makes you automatically change your outfit according to different conditions, which can be configured inside the mod's MCM.
 For example, I use it to change my default gear to ordinary clothing with speech etc. enchantments for traders, when I am inside big cities.